15 helpful collaboration tools for remote (or flexible) teams

 CryptPad

-Move over Google Workspace—CryptPad delivers many of the same products without any cost at all.
-Simply registering for CryptPad gets you and multiple users access to collaborative document editing, file sharing and storage, social features, access controls, and more.
+Move over to Google Workspace—CryptPad delivers many of the same products without any cost at all.
+Simply registering for CryptPad gives you and multiple users access to collaborative document editing, file sharing and storage, social features, access controls, and more.

-Paid options are available that increase storage allowances and offer better customer service, but as far as a free suite of office software, it’s hard to beat this option.
+Paid options are available that increase storage allowances and offer better customer service, but for a free suite of office software, it’s hard to beat this option.

 MindMup